wmeints/effective-llm-applications/samples/chapter-04/python/semantic-kernel-templates/README.md

-# Getting started with Semantic Kernel in Python
+# Using the Semantic Kernel template language in Python

 This sample demonstrates how to use the Semantic Kernel template language in Python.